Pedestrian flows / New York City

 Where New Yorkers walk, and when

-A block-by-block model from MIT's City Form Lab estimates hourly pedestrian volume on all 315,577 sidewalk and crosswalk segments in the five boroughs.
-Use the controls to watch the city's walking patterns change between weekday morning rush, midday, evening rush, and the weekend.
+A block-by-block model from MIT's City Form Lab estimates pedestrian volume on all 315,577 sidewalk and crosswalk segments in the five boroughs at three peak hours: weekday and weekend AM peak (8–9 a.m.), midday peak (12:30–1:30 p.m.), and PM peak (5–6 p.m.).
+The model does not publish estimates for off-peak, evening, or overnight hours.
 Brighter and thicker lines carry more foot traffic.

 Day